duointeractive/media-nommer/doc_src/source/installation.rst

     # The AWS security groups to create EC2 instances under.
 They don't need
     # any rules set.
     EC2_SECURITY_GROUPS = ['media_nommer']
-    # The name of the SQS queue for job notifications.
-This will be created
-    # if needed, just pick a unique name.

 See :py:mod:`media_nommer.conf.settings` for a full list of settings (and their defaults) that you may override in your :file:`nomconf.py`.